entmoot737/settingUp/README.md

         ```shell
         cp .clang_complete ~
         ```
-        If you want to disable a message that might be popping up when you start a new terminal session: add the following file (.hushlogin)
+        If you want to disable a message that might be popping up when you start a new terminal session, run the following command
-            ```shell
+            ```
             cp .hushlogin ~
             ```
         ```shell